Professor William Hazlett

-- Honorary Professorial Research Fellow (Theology & Religious Studies)
+- Honorary Professorial Research Fellow (School of Critical Studies)

 - Text-critical editions of the Scots Confession of Faith (1560), the Spanish Confessión de Fe (1560), and the Irish Articles of Religion (1615) for the Edition Reformierter Bekenntnisschriften directed by the 'Rat der Evangelischen Kirche Deutschlands'